yhl4340/updated-portfolio/README.md

 # updated-portfolio
--- Revised the content in previous bootstrap homework -- Added homeworks and project 1 and 2 to the profolio page.
+- Revised the content in previous bootstrap homework
+- Added homeworks and project 1 and 2 to the profolio page.
--- Added email infor and contact number to the contact page.
+- Added email infor and contact number to the contact page.
--- Added linkd to github, linkedin, and to resume.
+- Added linkd to github, linkedin, and to resume.
 ### update
--- added Liri homework. image taken from https://twitter.com/liribot2018 -- reformatted portfolio
+- Added Liri homework. image taken from https://twitter.com/liribot2018
+- Reformatted portfolio

 # Challenges:
---CSS.
+- CSS.
 Trying to make sure that everything works continues to be an issue.
 Watching tutorials on Youtube somestimes help resolve those issues.
---Resume.
+- Resume.
 Not quite sure how to present what I am doing now in my existing resume that will showcase what I have learned and done so far.
---linkedIn- needs lot of work since i just created the account yesterday --Issue faced today.
+- linkedIn- needs lot of work since i just created the account yesterday
+- Issue faced today.
 Not all components were loaded when I was viewing on github page.
 Had to create a new repo.